cesbit/libqpack/README.md

 }
 ```
 ### Packer
-This example shows how to use the packer.
+First we start to pack the data.
 ```c
 #include <qpack.h>
 #include <assert.h>